kubeflow/community/proposals/819-kubeflow-sdk/README.md

 Using build systems is critical for enhancing the development and maintenance of the Kubeflow SDK.
 It provides dependency management, reproducibility, automation, modularity, etc.

+We are currently evaluating different build systems for the Kubeflow SDK as part of this tracking issue: [kubeflow/trainer#2462](https://github.com/kubeflow/trainer/issues/2462)

-For the Kubeflow SDK, we will use [Hatch](https://hatch.pypa.io/latest/) due to its widespread adoption and extensive functionality.
+One option we are considering is [`uv`](https://github.com/astral-sh/uv), due to its speed and extensive functionality.

 ### Packaging